wix-incubator/react-native-crash-course/docs/App.Remx.md

 > There are many tips for structuring your app state.
 You can read the following post: [Avoiding Accidental Complexity When Structuring Your App State](https://hackernoon.com/avoiding-accidental-complexity-when-structuring-your-app-state-6e6d22ad5e2a) by Tal Kol.
 Following the tips in this article will probably lead you **not to use arrays** in a real project - indeed, it's not the smartest choice.
 We're doing it here just to keep our example as simple as possible, and to avoid the need to parse our data.

-# Defining your Remx store

 Remx API is super slim and includes only 4 functions, we will use 3 of them now to hold and manage our posts' data in our `posts.store.js` file: state, getters, and setters.

-## 3. Define the state as an empty post array
+### Define the state as an empty post array

+We will define our state using `remx.state(initialState)`.

+* The `state` function takes a plain object and makes it observable (i.e., an object we're following its every change).
 Any change to the state will trigger a re-render of any connected react component that should be effected from the change.
 So for example if you have a state with two props, A and B, and you have a connected component that is using only prop A, only changes to prop A will trigger a re-render of the component.

-> **About** `remx.state(initialState)`
-> * The `state` function takes a plain object and makes it observable (i.e., an object we're following its every change).
-> * The state should be defined **inside** the store, and should not be exported.
+* The state should be defined **inside** the store, and should not be exported.
-> * All interactions with the state should be done through **exported** getters and setters.
+* All interactions with the state should be done through **exported** getters and setters.

 Here's what your `posts.store.js` file should look like: